KentoHardRok/ostensible.info/content/Networking Info/Securing the Config copy.md

 ```

 ### Management Plane
-Functions that achieve the managemnt goals of the network.
+Functions that achieve the management goals of the network.

 ### Password Management
 Required Commands: